rmalongo/Facebook-Marketing-Campaign-Analysis/README.md

 # Facebook-Marketing-Campaign-Analysis
-Improve the FB marketing campaign  for a tech platform in order to increase new customer subscription
+A Multi-Sided Platform (MSP) based company wants to acquire new customers on its platform
 # Scope
-Company conducted a Facebook advertising campaign Facebook advertising campaign focused on customer acquisition (versus brand awareness).
+The company conducted a Facebook advertising campaign Facebook advertising campaign focused on customer acquisition (versus brand awareness).
 The target acquisition cost per customer is $50 or less Data provided include ad type, customer demographics, Impressions, Reach, customer engagement and associated costs
 # Vision